SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-route-and-transform.md

 # Route and transform messages

 In the previous tutorial, we learned how to develop, deploy, and test our first integration in WSO2 MI.
-In this tutorial, you'll learn how to dynamically build a payload and call an HTTP backend service.
+In this tutorial, you'll learn how to call an HTTP backend service and dynamically build a payload.

 ## Prerequisites